Conrad Reeder

-Conrad Reeder (1954) (also known as Connie Reeder Nichols) is an American singer, songwriter, writer and college professor.
+Conrad Reeder (born 1954), also known as Connie Reeder Nichols, is an American singer, songwriter, writer and college professor.
 She was married to the late producer and recording engineer Roger Nichols for over thirty years.

 Music career

 She was born in Columbus, Ohio, United States.
 Reeder sang for fifteen years with John Denver in live concerts, on television and recordings including Dreamland Express and It's About Time.
 She sang live duets with Denver as well as performing as a background singer and stayed in contact with Denver's mother after he died in a plane crash.

 She also co-wrote the Denver song "Thanks to You."

 Reeder is credited as a writer or co-writer on all tracks of her husband's release, The Roger Nichols Project.